-- Tuber Spring (Mile 30ish): after descending from the ridgeline below Telescope Peak there is a seasonal spring with a number of pools to be found in Tuber Canyon (I found two, but they took some searching to find).
-I wouldn't rely on this as a water source unless you know for certain there's water to be found here (map).
+- Tuber Spring (Mile 30ish): after descending from the ridgeline below Telescope Peak there is a seasonal spring with several pools to be found in Tuber Canyon (I found two, but they took some searching to find).
+I wouldn’t rely on this as a water source unless you know for certain there’s water to be found here (map).

 - Wildrose Campground: You can take an alternate via Wildrose Campground instead of heading down Tuber Canyon and there should be water available here.
 Check with the Death Valley Visitor Center to confirm (map).

 - Panamint Springs (Mile 50): Water is available at the Panamint Springs restaurant/store/campground (map).